Phhofm/ParagonSR2/README.md

 The development of ParagonSR2 was highly iterative and explored many "what if" scenarios.
 This exploration was supercharged by next-gen AI coding assistants.

 **Models & Tools used during development:**
-- **Models**: MiniMax-M2, Gemini 3 Pro, Claude Opus 4.5 Thinking, Claude Sonnet 4.5 Thinking, Gemini 2.5 Pro, Gemini Flash Deep Research, Grok Code Fast, GPT's and more.
+- **Models**: MiniMax-M2, Gemini 3 Pro, Gemini 3 Flash, Claude Opus 4.5 Thinking, Claude Sonnet 4.5 Thinking, Gemini 2.5 Pro, Gemini Flash Deep Research, Grok Code Fast, GPT's and more.
 - **Platforms**: Antigravity, Kilo Code, OpenRouter.

 These tools helped prototype weird ideas (like "what if we mix ConvNext with Swin but run it in LR space?") rapidly, allowing me to filter out bad architectural decisions much faster than traditional coding.